farahhegazi/farahhegazi.io/README.md

 ### 0. Creating your resume

 To begin with you need to create your resume using markdown.
 Resources on how to use markdown to format your text will be added in the More Resources.
+When creating your resume, stay consistent with headers, font, size and overall structure.
+As mentioned in Andrew Etter's book, "Consistency is King".
+In addition, make sure you utilize different ways to style such as bold when it comes to headers.
+Andrew emphasizes the importance of style in his book.
 ### 1. Hosting your resume

 **Creating a Repository:**